Self-organized swimming with odd elasticity: Purcell's swimmer under shape fluctuation

-With a large fluctuation of $\kappa_n$, a pusher filament can reach a stable limit cycle in a self-organized manner as demonstrated in Fig. \ref{fig:noise}(c), in which the swimmer is initially located at rest with a straight configuration, but once the shape exceeds the inner unstable limit cycle, it approaches the outer stable limit and exhibits self-organized periodic swimming (see Supplemental Movie).
+With a finite size of the fluctuation of $k_\mathrm {B}T^\mathrm{eff}$, a pusher filament can reach a stable limit cycle in a self-organized manner as demonstrated in Fig. \ref{fig:noise}(c), in which the swimmer is initially located at rest with a straight configuration, but once the shape exceeds the inner unstable limit cycle, it approaches the outer stable limit and exhibits self-organized periodic swimming (see Supplemental Movie).